brain-bican/taxonomy-development-tools/docs/Build.md

 Login to the [GitHub](https://github.com) webpage and autenticate your e-mail.

-On the top right corner of the dashboard, select your account profile:
+In the top right corner of the dashboard, select your account profile:

 &nbsp;
 &nbsp;